dsamithmendis/dsamithmendis/README.md

 ## 📊 Coding Activity Overview

-A snapshot of my development journey across GitHub and WakaTime, showing my contributions, language usage, and time spent coding.
+A snapshot of my development journey — from daily commits to weekly coding time, across GitHub and WakaTime.

 <p align="center">
   <img